 Switzerland Stock Corporation – (AG/SA)

-- Mainly used for medium to large businesses
+- Used mainly for medium to large businesses

 - Possibility of nominative or bearer shares

-- Can be used as Domiciliary Company (foreign-controlled and managed from abroad, with a registered office in Switzerland but not a physical presence nor staff in Switzerland).
+- Can be used as domiciliary company (foreign-controlled and managed from abroad, with a registered office in Switzerland but no physical presence or staff in Switzerland)

-- Mainly used for small to medium sized businesses
+- Used mainly for small to medium businesses

 - Total share capital to be paid up, in cash or in kind